abuicke/tarot/qabalah/Qabalah.md

 Hod - The Astral Plane
 Yesod - The Etheric Plane
 Malkuth - The Physical Plane

+When dealing with Chesed and Geburah, we are really dealing with the aspects of Chokmah and Binah that exert influence below the Abyss, e.g. Shakti is the abstract feminine principle repesented by Binah, while Durga is her manifestion below the Abyss in the form of Gevurah, the fierce aspect of Shakti that combats evil and restores dharma (cosmic order).

 ## The Sephiroth (of manifestation)